 Matthieu Arama

-Matthieu Arama began playing the violin at age six and made his debut as a soloist at Paris’ Salle Gaveau at age eleven.
+Appointed Concertmaster of the Opera Australia Orchestra in 2024, Matthieu Arama began playing the violin at age six and made his debut as a soloist at Paris’s Salle Gaveau at age eleven.

-A few years later, he won the First Prize and the Alumni’s Special Award from the Paris Conservatory (CNSM), where he studied with Sylvie Gazeau and José Alvarez.
-He then had the honor of being accepted into Igor Oistrakh’s class at Brussels’ Royal Conservatory, where he received his Master’s Diploma with High Distinction.
-Igor Oistrakh has been his mentor, and his legacy continues to be a source of inspiration for him.
+A few years later, he won First Prize and the Alumni’s Special Award from the Paris Conservatory (CNSM).
+He then had the honor of being accepted into Igor Oistrakh’s class at Brussels’s Royal Conservatory, where he received his Master’s Diploma with High Distinction.
+Igor Oistrakh became his mentor, and his legacy continues to be a source of inspiration for him.

-Matthieu has performed as a soloist in some of the world’s greatest concert halls, including London’s Barbican, Montréal’s Salle Wilfrid Pelletier, Moscow Conservatory’s Great Hall, San Francisco’s War Memorial Opera House, Paris’ Salle Gaveau and Salle Cortot, Bordeaux’s Opera House and the Auditorium Dutilleux, and Cape Town’s City Hall, with orchestras including the London Symphony, the Royal Philharmonic, the Montréal Symphony, the Ontario Philharmonic, The San Francisco Ballet Orchestra, the Real Filharmonía de Galicia, The Cape Town Philharmonic, the Lithuanian Symphony Orchestra, and the Orchestre de l’Opéra National de Bordeaux.
+Following these successes, Matthieu performed as a soloist in some of the world’s greatest concert halls, including London’s Barbican, Montréal’s Salle Wilfrid-Pelletier, the Great Hall of the Moscow Conservatory, San Francisco’s War Memorial Opera House, Paris’s Salle Gaveau and Salle Cortot or Cape Town’s City Hall, with orchestras such as the London Symphony, the Royal Philharmonic, the Montréal Symphony, the Ontario Philharmonic, the San Francisco Ballet Orchestra, the Real Filharmonía de Galicia, the Cape Town Philharmonic, the Orchestre de l’Opéra National de Bordeaux or the Lithuanian Symphony Orchestra.

-Matthieu has played concertos and showpieces under the baton of renowned conductors, including Sir Andrew Davis, Maestro Domingo Hindoyan, Maestro Paul Daniel, Maestro Asher Fisch, Maestro Roberto Benzi, Maestro Shlomo Mintz, Maestro Karoui, Maestro Pierre Bleuse, Maestro Sascha Goetzel, and Maestro Kwamé Ryan.
+Matthieu has played concertos and showpieces under the baton of renowned conductors, including Sir Andrew Davis, Domingo Hindoyan, Paul Daniel, Asher Fisch, Roberto Benzi, Shlomo Mintz, Pierre Bleuse, Sascha Goetzel, and Kwamé Ryan.

-Matthieu Arama now plays the “Duc de Crémone” by Pietro Guarneri, kindly loaned by a generous benefactor.
+Matthieu Arama now plays the “Duc de Crémone” by A. Guarnerius, made in 1678, kindly loaned by a generous benefactor.